kyoheiu/shi/README.md

 small history / 史

-A tiny program to complement bash history using sqlite
+A tiny program to add time and place to bash history.

 ![1.png](screenshots/1.png)
 ![2.png](screenshots/2.png)